ministryofjustice/money-to-prisoners-api/Cashbook-transactions-API-design.md

 Default: *min(20, 20-count(locked-transactions))*.
 This is to make sure that the user can only lock max 20 transactions at any given time.

-**prison (mandatory)**

-Id of the prison to be used when locking transactions.
-It has to be one of the prisons that the user can manage otherwise it will error.

-Default: no defaults.

-*Note*:
-- returns 403 if the specified `prison` is not one of the prisons that the user can manage.

 **for_user** - *we don't need this for now so maybe we don't need to implement it?*